 How To Deal With Crash Debris In Wisconsin

-You can contact the City of Milwaukee at (414) 286-CITY (2489) to report any road debris, but, according to the Wisconsin Department of Transportation, neither the State nor the County is liable for damage to your vehicle caused by road debris.
+You can contact the city of Milwaukee at (414) 286-CITY (2489) to report any road debris, but according to the Wisconsin Department of Transportation, neither the state nor the county is liable for damage to your vehicle caused by road debris.
 So be careful driving and be sure to report any hazardous road conditions to the city.
-While the State may not by liable, it is possible that road debris is the result of someone else’s negligence possibly making them liable.
+While the State may not be liable, it is possible that road debris is the result of someone else’s negligence, possibly making them liable.

-If you think you have been injured as the result of road debris see a doctor, and, as always, please call Groth Law Firm, S.C. at 877-375-7001 with any questions.
+If you think you have been injured as a result of road debris, see a doctor and please call Groth Law Firm at (414) 409-0114 with any questions.
 We are available 24/7 to discuss your options as the victim of someone else’s negligent actions.
 Our initial consultations are always free.

 Disclaimer: This article is for informational purposes only.
 It is not legal advice and should not be used as legal advice.
-The legal statutes, laws, and procedures contained in this article may not be current and may have been revised since the time of publication or contain errors.
 An attorney can provide legal guidance only after reviewing the details of your individual case.